-- 18. The training workshop was held mainly in plenary and additionally participants also worked in small groups for particular issues.
+19. The training workshop was held mainly in plenary and additionally participants also worked in small groups on particular issues.
 The workshop used the methodology of a participatory workshop.
 Each topic was presented in PowerPoint presentations and some items were in turn, discussed in regional groups, after which the chairpersons of each group presented their findings to the plenary.
-The workshop included practical exercises and case studies where participants were able to apply what they learnt from the presentations. - 19.
-As part of the training workshop, participants were invited to participate in an electronic preparatory process, which allowed participants to access essential information materials from the website of the Secretariat, such as the Convention on Biological Diversity, the Nagoya Protocol, the programme of work on Article 8(j), two weeks prior to the workshop. - 20.
-After the opening of the workshop each participant was requested to introduce themselves and their organizations, as well as their expectations for the workshop.
-A list of participants is included in annex I. A summary of the evaluations received from the participants of the workshop is available in annex II2.
-A sample of the evaluation form used for the evaluations is contained in annex III.
+The workshop included practical exercises and case studies where participants were able to apply what they learned from the presentations.
+The workshop was delivered in English and Spanish with simultaneous interpretation.

+20. As part of the training workshop, participants were invited to participate in an electronic preparatory process, which allowed participants to access essential information materials from the website of the Secretariat, such as the Convention on Biological Diversity, the Nagoya Protocol and the programme of work on Article 8(j), two weeks prior to the workshop.

+21. After the opening of the workshop, participant were requested to introduce themselves and their organizations, as well as their expectations for the workshop.
+A list of participants is included in annex I. A sample of the evaluations received by the participants in the workshop is available in annex II.

 ITEM 3.
-TRAINING WORKSHOPS OBJECTIVES AND EXPECTED OUTCOMES
+WORKSHOP OBJECTIVES AND EXPECTED OUTCOMES

-21. Under Item 3, the representative of the Executive Secretary introduced the objectives and expected outcomes of the workshops.
-She provided an overview of the contents of the Training Programme which included Community Protocols for Traditional Knowledge, Indicators for Traditional Knowledge (TK) and Customary Sustainable Use (CSU) and next steps in the implementation of the Nagoya Protocol.
+22. Under item 3, the representative of the Executive Secretary introduced the objectives and expected outcomes of the workshops.
+She provided an overview of the contents of the training programme which included Community Protocols for Traditional Knowledge, Indicators for Traditional Knowledge (TK) and Customary Sustainable Use (CSU) and next steps in the implementation of the Nagoya Protocol.
 This workshop will assist in developing the 2016 training programme, which will be implemented in four regions: Latin America, Asia, Pacific and Africa.
-She invited participants to consider and discuss throughout the workshop, regional approaches and substantive priorities for the effective development and implementation of these programmes at the regional level.
+She invited participants to consider and discuss, throughout the workshop, regional approaches and substantive priorities for the effective development and implementation of these programmes at the regional level.